-- Pipes leading to the exterior should be shut off and drained at the start of winter.
-If these exterior faucets do not have a shut-off valve inside the building, have one installed by a plumber.
+- Pipes leading to the exterior should also be wrapped with insulation or heat trace tape, or should be shut off and drained at the start of winter if possible.
+If exterior faucets do not have a shut-off valve inside the building, have one installed by a plumber.

 - Hire a licensed fire protection specialist to conduct routine maintenance on your sprinkler system.
 Discuss the systems exposure to winter weather and potential mitigation options.

 - Keep all bushes and trees trimmed and away from the building.
 Trees with branches near or hanging over your building can damage the roof cover, siding, and windows.

 - Pay particular attention to trees within falling distance of overhead power lines leading into the property.
 Avoiding a power outage can save a day or two of business interruption.